Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Patient Counseling Information

 Patients should be advised that allergic reactions, including serious allergic reactions, could occur and that serious reactions require immediate treatment.
-They should inform their healthcare provider about any previous hypersensitivity reactions to Orbactiv, other glycopeptides (vancomycin, telavancin, or dalbavancin) or other allergens.
+They should inform their healthcare provider about any previous hypersensitivity reactions to oritavancin products, other glycopeptides (vancomycin, telavancin, or dalbavancin) or other allergens.

 Patients should be advised that diarrhea is a common problem caused by antibacterial drugs including Orbactiv, which usually resolves when the drug is discontinued.
 Sometimes, frequent watery or bloody diarrhea may occur and may be a sign of a more serious intestinal infection.
 If severe watery or bloody diarrhea develops, patients should contact their healthcare provider.

-PRINCIPAL DISPLAY PANEL - 400 mg Vial Label
+PRINCIPAL DISPLAY PANEL - 400 mg Vial Carton

 For Intravenous Infusion Only